Written by Maggie Sabin, Primary Teacher, Amsterdam International Community School

 Learning as an Active Process

 If you are familiar with the Inquiry Cycle or Inquiry Based Learning, this will come naturally to your classroom.
 If not, this just means that the learning going on in your classroom is led by your students’ questions and curiosities.
-The questions they have will guide your lessons to exploring and researching the answers.
+The questions they have will guide your lessons to exploring and researching the answers and promotes independent inquiry in your students.

 You can help guide your students by taking field trips to local charities or reading books about global problems.
 Here you can start to come up with actual solutions your students can create and promote to the community.